Skip to main content

 Key Takeaways

-• A notary's role is strictly to verify identities and witness signatures, not to offer legal advice on the sale.
+• The notary's role is to verify identity and witness signatures, not to provide legal advice or complete document sections.

 Next Steps